Rami-Si7/EigenGS/README.md

 ### 3. Evaluation

 After training, evaluate the performance on test images set.
-Please use `run.py` for the data we prepared in previous section.
+Please note that when running the demo we prepared, the `--num_points` should be set as 20000, and it should be run with frequency-aware script.

 #### Frequency-Aware Evaluation
 ```bash